QuaeNocentDocent/omskemp/README.md

 ...more doc and samples to be added

-##How to remove the solution
+## How to remove the solution

-Currently the solution cannot be removed from UI, this is an ARM provider limitation that will be lifted in the future.
-While the generic solution can be removed from the the Azure [portal](https://portal.azure.com) in the Log Analytics workspace balde, under solutions, the view cannot.
+While the generic solution can be removed from the the Azure [portal](https://portal.azure.com) in the Log Analytics workspace blade, under solutions, the view cannot.

 The easiest way to remove the entire solution today is to use [armclient](https://github.com/projectkudu/ARMClient):

 ~~~